 - Maxi pads for post-partum bleeding

-Now that your hospital bag for delivery and labor is fully packed, it is time to wait for the baby to arrive at any time.
+Now that your maternity hospital bag checklist for delivery and labor is fully packed, it is time to wait for the baby to arrive at any time.
 I hope this printable hospital bag checklist for labor and delivery was helpful and can make packing easier for you.

-What item do you think you cannot do without in your hospital bag?
-Did I miss something in the checklist, share with your fellow mamas in the comments.
+What item do you feel you cannot do without?
+Did I miss something in the hospital bag checklist?
+Let me know in the comments.